ShallMate/Improved-Exp-ElGamal/README.md

 ![Image text](https://github.com/ShallMate/Improved-Exp-ElGamal/blob/main/res.png)

 The above experimental results are the average of 1000 runs.
-Since the test data are random numbers, the experimental results may fluctuate slightly, but it still does not affect the improved Exp-ElGamal.
-It is the most efficient AHE scheme we know.
+Our improved Exp-ElGamal is the most efficient AHE scheme we know.